 Instructions

-- Simply add all of your prepared ingredients to a medium bowl and give the whole thing a good stir.
-I told you it was easy!1 28-ounce can (796 millilitres) Mutti Finely Chopped Tomatoes, 1 teaspoon kosher salt, 1 teaspoon dried oregano, 3 fresh basil leaves, 2 tablespoons extra-virgin olive oil
+- Add your prepared ingredients to a medium bowl and stir well.
+I told you it was easy!1 (28-ounce can) or (796 millilitres) Mutti Finely Chopped Tomatoes, 2 tablespoons extra-virgin olive oil, 3 fresh basil leaves, 2 teaspoons garlic, 1 teaspoon dried oregano, 1 teaspoon kosher salt

 Deborah says